dotwebstack/dotwebstack/docs/intellij/README.md

 This document describes how the IntelliJ IDE can be setup.

+## General

+1. Navigate to Settings > Editor > General.

+1. Check "Ensure line feed at file end on Save".

 ## Code Style

 1. Navigate to Preferences > Editor -> Code Style.